Mac-Nerd/patchomator/README.md

 *Dry Run.* Without the `--install` option, Patchomator will run interactively, and search the system for applications that can be upgraded by Installomator.
 The user will be prompted to yes/no when duplicate or ambiguous app names are found.

  `--yes`
 The `--yes` option will accept the default or first choice at each prompt.
+Frustratingly, this is sometimes "No".

 When finished, the script will output its findings but not install anything.
 The configuration won't be saved unless `--write` is specified.